csjcode/react-ccticker/README.md

 * I have currently done the API calls.
 * The data collection and processing.
 * React Native interface (initial, needs design work)
+* Working on Node.js middleware for aggregating APIs

 ### Preliminary ideas for mobile app mashup, and general roadmap: